par7133/gnubook/README.md

 Hello and welcome to gnubook!<br>

-gnubook born like a fork of Faceborg ver1.3.7.
+Gnubook born like a fork of Faceborg ver1.3.7.

 You can access your blog by gnubook.org/your_avatar.
 Login with the password for the admin view.
 Drag-n-drop all your resources in the browser window: txt files become blog posts, images fill in the gallery while you can always choose to drop whatever type of file in a magic pot.<br>